wangeditor-team/wangEditor/manual/get-started/08-autoFocus.md

-# auto focus
+# Auto focus

-when editor in init process, will focus to editing area in default case. you can cancel auto focus access to follow operate.
+The editing area will be focused by default When initializing. you can cancel auto focus access to follow operate.

 ```jsx
 const editor = new E('#div1')